sst/sst/www/docs/constructs/v1/ApiGatewayV1Api.snippets.md

 });
 ```

-#### Adding CUSTOM authorization to a specific route
+#### Adding Lambda authorization to a specific route

-You can also secure specific routes using CUSTOM by setting the `authorizationType` per route.
+You can also secure specific routes by setting the `authorizer` per route.

 ```js {16}
 import * as apigateway from "aws-cdk-lib/aws-apigateway";